CBL-514 Injection

 Dercum’s disease is a rare disease characterized by painful lipomas with abnormal accumulation of subcutaneous fat in some parts of the patient's trunk, accompanied by severe spontaneous pain in this part.
 The nature of the pain is acupuncture-like or knife-cutting sharp pain, which is paroxysmal or persistent.
 It is estimated that approximately 200,000 people in the United States suffer from Dercum’s disease.
 The cause of this sinus root's disease has not yet been determined.
 Studies have pointed out that it may be related to nervous system dysfunction, mechanical pressure on nerve tissue, and adipose tissue metabolism disorder.

-Currently, there is no approved drug for Dercum’s disease, the; therefore, surgery and analgesics are the major means to relieve symptoms.
-However, the efficacies are rather poor and temporary.
-On the other hand, surgical resection or liposuction comes multiple side effects and sequelae, and it often causes lipoma recurrence or even worsening afterward.
+Currently, there is no approved drug for Dercum’s disease; therefore, surgery and analgesics are the major means to relieve symptoms.
+However, the efficacies of the current treatment are rather poor and temporary.
+On the other hand, surgical resection and liposuction come with multiple side effects and sequelae; moreover, they often cause lipoma recurrence.

 R&D Progress